-- 5. Enter the Remote trunk endpoint port.
-The default is port 5060. - 6.
+- endpoint port and Remote Trunk endpoint address fields are automatically configured and cannot be edited. - 7.
+Enter the SIP Trunk provider's DNS SRV query domain for which the SRV queries are to be performed when using the SIP Trunking Mode.
+For example, abccompany.com.
+This field is alphanumeric. - 8.
+The DNS SRV resiliency timeout controls the switching between trunk end points when the timer expires.
+MBG continues to switch endpoints until the call is abandoned after 32 seconds. - Valid values for this setting range from 1 second to 32 seconds. - o Default value for this setting is 5 seconds. - 9.
+By default, this option is set to a non- SRV value (for example, UDP or TCP or TLS), and MBG uses Fixed Trunking Mode for the Trunk Service Provider.
+With Fixed Trunking Mode, you have to manually configure the Remote Trunk endpoint port and Remote Trunk endpoint address fields. - 10.
 Select Accept traffic from any port to accept incoming requests from any port at the remote trunk endpoint IP address.
-Clear to accept requests only from the specified IP address and port. - 7.
+Clear to accept requests only from the specified IP address and port. - 11.
 Select the Options keepalives setting.
 This setting controls whether SIP Options messages are sent to SIP devices as keepalive mechanisms.
-Options: - Never to prevent keepalives from being sent. - Always to force keepalives to be sent. - 8.
+Options: - o Never to prevent keepalives from being sent. - Always to force keepalives to be sent. - 12.
 Enter the Options interval.
 If Options keepalives is enabled, this is the interval at which keep-alive messages are sent.
-The default is 60. - Select Rewrite host in PAI to change the P-Asserted-Identity (PAI) header contained in outgoing ICP messages to the host IP of the MBG's public interface.
-Clear to leave the unchanged. - 10.
+The default is 60. - 13.
+Select Rewrite host in PAI to change the P-Asserted-Identity (PAI) header contained in outgoing ICP messages to the host IP of the MBG's public interface.
+Clear to leave the unchanged. - 14.
 Select the Remote RTP framesize (ms).
 This setting controls the RTP framesize on the set side of MBG.
 By default, the requested framesize is respected.
 If you select a non-default setting (e.g. 30 ms), the specified value will be used.

-- This setting should be changed only if a specific framesize is required on the set side of MBG. - This setting does not affect the framesize used between MBG and the ICP (MiVoice Business or MiVoice Office 250).

-- 11. Enter the Idle timeout (s).
+- This setting should be changed only if a specific framesize is required on the set side of MBG. - This setting does not affect the framesize used between MBG and the ICP (MiVoice Business, MiVoice Office 250, MiVoice MX-ONE or MiVoice Office 400). - 15.
+Enter the Idle timeout (s).
 This timer monitors "no traffic" conditions on the trunk.
 When there is no traffic on the trunk for the selected amount of time (default is one hour), the timer expires and all connections are closed until the next packet is received.
-The default is 3600 seconds. - 12.
+The default is 3600 seconds. - 16.
 Select the RTP address override setting.
 This is the interface the MBG server uses to access the SIP trunk provider.
 If no selection is made, the interface is set in accordance to the configured route to the SIP trunk provider.
 After updating this setting, restart the system to have the change take effect.
 For details, see Stop MBG and Start MBG.